 Multiprocessing is handled as a logical extension of the 1100 Executive's multiprogramming capabilities.
 The system maintains a list of processor activities currently waiting to be performed.
 Each processor inspects this list, selects a task, and executes it.
 One processor can interlock the others while referencing critical areas of common data, and various other techniques are employed to guard against interprocessor interference.

 A number of system management tools are available for Executive system management, upgrading, and testing.
 These include the Customer On-site Maintenance and Installation System (COMUS), the Quota system, and Fault Location by Interpretive Testing (FLIT).

 The Customer On-Site Maintenance and Installation Subsystem (COMUS) facilitates the installation and maintenance of the Executive software and program products.
 COMUS provides a high-level interface that directs an automatic system generation process.
+COMUS also supports an interface for installing all software into the system libraries.
 Augmenting COMUS is the Symbolic Stream Generator (SSG).
 Directions and models for building the desired stream images are conveyed to SSG through a skeleton program.
-The resulting symbolic output streams can be placed in a user-specified file, printed, and dynamically added for execution after SSG therminates.
+The resulting symbolic output streams can be placed in a user-specified file, printed, and dynamically added for execution after SSG terminates.
 SSG also helps to maintain symbolic input files that may be printed, corrected, and updated for later use.

 The Quota System enables 1100 Series installations to control the use of system resources by both batch and demand users.
-The Quota Input Processor (QUIP) can be used by each installation to establish account and individual limits through user identification codes for use of system resources.
+Each installation can establish account and individual limits through user identification codes for use of system resources.
 With the Quota System, installations can prevent users from requesting the use of system resources beyond an account budget or a preassigned limit, control the number of concurrent demand and batch runs executing in the system, and define limits to be applied to resources available to demand and/or batch jobs at specified times.

 Fault Location by Interpretive Testing (FLIT) provides the capability to execute and diagnose the Executive while running as a normal user program under Executive control.
 Thus, a new version of the Executive or a planned new configuration can be studied and tested in a "virtual" environment prior to its use as the production Executive system.
+FLIT may also be used to debug programs.

-In addition, the 1100 Executive can dynamically monitor its own activity.
+In addition, the 1100 Executive can dynamically monitor and record system activity.
 The Software Instrumentation Package (SIP) provides a tool for system throughput and response optimization.

-A number of system processors are also available, including the Terminal Security System (TSS), Sentry, Checkpoint/ Restart, Memory Allocation Processor, Post-Mortem Dump Processor (PMD), Element Processor (ELT), Procedure Definition Processor (PDP), File and Program Utility Processor (FURPUR), and Data Processor.
+Sperry offers a number of system processors, including: the Site Administration Package (SIMAN), Checkpoint/Restart, Memory Allocation Processor, Post-Mortem Dump Processor (PMD), Element Processor (ELT), Procedure Definition Processor (PDP), File and Program Utility Processor (FURPUR), and Data Processor.